Exhibition model

 Distance measurements in harsh environments

-The trade show model illustrates the advantages of radar-based distance measurement.
-Under the toughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is displayed to visitors on a screen and impressively visualized using 3D graphics.
+The exhibition model illustrates the advantages of radar-based distance measurement.
+Under the roughest conditions, such as rain and dust, the SYMEO sensor records precise measurements.
+The measured distance is displayed to fair visitors on a screen and impressively visualized using 3D graphics.

-Trade show model for radar sensor with display - SPS trade fair Nuremberg - Trade show booth
+Exhibition model for radar sensor with display - SPS trade fair Nuremberg - exhibition stand

-📡 The demonstrator illustrates the advantages of radar-based distance measurement.
-Under the toughest conditions, such as rain and dust, the SYMEO sensor captures precise measurements.
-The measured distance is displayed to visitors on a screen and impressively visualized using 3D graphics.
+📡 The demonstrator illustrates the benefits of radar-based distance measurement.
+Under the harshest conditions, such as rain and dust, the SYMEO sensor records precise measurements.
+The measured distance is shown to fair visitors on a display and impressively visualized using 3D graphics.

 https://ingenieur-glaser.de/radar-demonstrator/ – Behind the scenes

-🧲 Ooh, Aah, Wow! - Customer magnets for your exhibition stand.
+🧲 Ooh, Aah, Wow! - Customer magnets for your booth.

-The engineering office Glaser develops and manufactures **custom trade show exhibits**.
-As eye-catchers, they draw visitors' attention to your booth with a curious **“Ooh”**.
-The benefits of your product are made clear and tangible at the demonstration model with an astonished **“Aah”**.
-With a concluding **“Wow!”** you, your product and your brand will stay in people’s minds.
+The engineering firm Glaser develops and manufactures **custom exhibition exhibits**.
+As eyecatchers they draw visitors' attention to your booth with a curious **“Ooh”**.
+The advantages of your product become clear and tangible on the demonstration model with an astonished **“Aah”**.
+With a concluding **“Wow!”** you, your product and your brand stay in people's minds.

 https://ingenieur-glaser.de/ – Electronics・Software・Hardware